CA Prop 65

 In addition to the standards, EPA has established a new certification requirement for imports of composite wood panels or products made with composite wood.
 The certification requirement is effective December 12, 2018.

-Text of EPA's final formaldehyde rule can be found here.
+Text of EPA's final formaldehyde rule.

 To learn more about formaldehyde and how proposed regulations can impact composite wood products, please visit the EPA for more information.